OSUblake/msqr/README.md

 which can convert the outline of an image to path data based on the alpha channel.

 It's internally recursive and can trace multiple paths in the same image.
-It includes optional point reduction algorithm (Ramer-Douglas-Peucker) to reduce number of points in the path as well as offering padding/bleed and clipping features, as well as point alignment for a more tighter path.
+It includes optional point reduction algorithm (Ramer-Douglas-Peucker) to reduce number of points in the path in addition to offering padding/bleed and clipping features, as well as point alignment for a more tighter path.

 Use with an image which already has an alpha channel, or pre-process the image to obtain desired alpha channel.